Pronunciations for World Englishes

 In the model pages above, you will find a discussion of the rationale for each model, along with potential discrepancies and compromises.
 The major sources used in the development of the model are listed.
 These are in no way full and comprehensive reference lists; many individuals, websites, articles and books have been consulted and the range of sources is growing as review continues.
 In particular, variety-specific dictionaries, knowledgeable native speakers, and online evidence of natural language use continue to be used in researching new pronunciations for inclusion in the OED.

-For many of the models, a key source of pronunciation information (if not the original starting point) is J.C.
-Wells’ three-volume series Accents of English (CUP 1982).
+For a numbers of the models, a key source of pronunciation information (if not the original starting point) is J.C.
+Wells’ Accents of English (CUP 1982, three volumes).

 Whose pronunciations are these?